-G. Alan Tarr
+G. Alan Tarr\

 For citizens of Quebec, the relation between provincial constitutions and minority rights is a topic of more than scholarly interest.
-The idea of an a separate, entrenched constitution for Quebec has periodically been a subject of discussion, leading to the enactment in 2000 of An Act Respecting the Exercise of the Fundamental Rights and Prerogatives of the Quebec People and the Quebec State1.
-The introduction in the Quebec National Assembly in 2007 of Bill 196, which contains the draft of a Québec Constitution2, suggests that it continues to be a political issue.
+The idea of an a separate, entrenched constitution for Quebec has periodically been a subject of discussion, leading to the enactment in 2000 of An Act Respecting the Exercise of the Fundamental Rights and Prerogatives of the Quebec People and the Quebec State.
+The introduction in the Quebec National Assembly in 2007 of Bill 196, which contains the draft of a Québec Constitution, suggests that it continues to be a political issue.
 However, my contribution to this discussion is designed to be altogether apolitical.
-It offers a framework for thinking about subnational constitutionalism and minority rights.
-It places Canadian subnational constitutionalism in broader context, by comparing the Canadian approach with that in other federal systems, and it then draws conclusions about what these diverse experiences suggest about the role that subnational constitutions can play in protecting minority rights.3
+It offers a framework for thinking about subnational constitutionalism in broader context, by comparing the Canadian approach with that in other federal systems, and it then draws conclusions about what these diverse experiences suggest about the role that subnational constitutions can play in protecting minority rights.